linda-seiter/CMSC115_2258/unit1_lab/README.md

 any errors.
 - Run `PaycheckTest` to confirm the tests passed.

-NOTE: Aside from visualizing variables in memory, you can use the debugger to step through your code to find logic errors.
+Aside from visualizing variables in memory, you can use the debugger to step through your code to find logic errors.
 Debugging is **one of the most useful skills** you can acquire as a software developer!